 Where: Albert Park, Melbourne, Victoria

-The 2019 Formula One Title race takes off at Albert Park, Melbourne, and the man to beat will be last year’s Driving Champion Lewis Hamilton.
-The locals will be cheering for Perth native Daniel Ricciardo, who had another great season for Red Bull in 2018, finishing sixth in the year end Driver’s standings in a season which included a couple of big wins.
-Having signed a new two-year contract with Renault beginning this year, Ricciardo will be eager to get off to a good start with his new team and stake his claim as a leading contender for this year’s Championship.
+The 2020 Formula One Title race takes off at Albert Park, Melbourne, and the man to beat will be last year’s Driving Champion Lewis Hamilton.
+The locals will be cheering for Perth native Daniel Ricciardo, who had a slightly disappointing 2019 season – a slow start left him languishing outside the top ten, but he finished strongly to end the year in ninth place.
+Entering the second year of a two-year contract with Renault, Ricciardo will be eager to get off to a good start to the season and stake his claim as a leading contender for this year’s Championship.

-The featured event hits the track on Sunday at 4:10 pm, with the race covering 58 laps of Albert Park.
-While the Australian F1 Grand Prix is the highlight, the support card for the weekend is excellent, including four Supercar races from Thursday to Sunday, as well as the famous Celebrity Drivers Challenge.
+The featured event hits the track on Sunday at 4:10pm, with the race covering 58 laps of Albert Park.
+While the Australian F1 Grand Prix is the highlight, the support card for the weekend is excellent, including four Supercar races from Thursday to Sunday.

 Australian Grand Prix Live TV – (Sydney Time)